 If Ilocos Norte is rich in beautiful and natural attractions, Ilocos Sur, on the other hand, is very rich in culture, heritage and history.
 One can let herself lost in this place, discovering the past and comparing it to the future.
 It's the best place to experience an Spanish-era environment.

-In 1999, the city was inscribed in the UNESCO's World Heritage List, with few Hispanic towns still intact and preserved.The site is describe as:
+World Heritage List, with few Hispanic towns still intact and preserved.The site is describe as:

 Established in the 16th century, Vigan is the best-preserved example of a planned Spanish colonial town in Asia.
 Its architecture reflects the coming together of cultural elements from elsewhere in the Philippines, from China and from Europe, resulting in a culture and townscape that have no parallel anywhere in East and South-East Asia.